mariomc/mink/README.md

-What is mink
+#What is mink
-====

-mink is an open-source first approach on a front-end framework.
+**mink** is an open-source first approach on a front-end framework.
 It strives to leverage the good ideas and latest trends born in the JS community to deliver a fresh, modular and portable UI framework, wrapped in a friendly API package.

-This project is under high development and is not yet production ready.
-Check the [issue queue](https://github.com/mariomc/mink/issues) for the feature roadmap.
+This project is under high development and not yet production ready.
+Check the [issue queue](https://github.com/mariomc/mink/issues) for the feature roadmap, the [samples folder](samples/) for a feel of what's to come.
 Participation and collaboration will be much welcome!

-The first stable release will feature a few ports of [Ink](https://github.com/sapo/Ink) modules, an integration of an Open Source project, the documentation of the API architecture and some build tools.
+The first tagged release will feature a few ports of [Ink](https://github.com/sapo/Ink) modules, integrations of some Open Source projects, API architecture and some build tools.

-How does it work
+#How does it work
-====

-__mink__ uses an helper API to work its magic: Zepto (with data plugin), Ender (packaged as ender.js in the root of the repository) or jQuery.
-Just be sure to include it before mink's script and modules.
-If, for some reason, you have more than one helper and want to define which should be used, either set ````window.mink.helper=jQuery ```` or set the name of the helper as a data-attribute on the mink base script element like so ````<script src="mink/base/base.js" data-helper="jQuery" ></script>````
+**mink** needs an helper (**$**) library to work its magic.
+If you need one, we package an [Ender build](ender.js) in the project that gets the job done.
+If you're already using jQuery or Zepto in your project, go ahead and simply include **mink** base and the modules you'll use.
+No need for the overhead of another library.

 Where the goodness comes from:
 *    [Ink](https://github.com/sapo/Ink)'s CSS and grid